Pierre Dupont de l'Étang: Duellist

 An episode in the life of Pierre Dupont de l'Étang inspired the novel The Duel by Joseph Conrad (1908), which was turned into the film The Duellists, by Ridley Scott.

 In The Encyclopedia of the Sword, Nick Evangelista wrote:

 As a young officer in Napoleon's Army, Dupont was ordered to deliver a disagreeable message to a fellow officer, Fournier, a rabid duellist.
 Fournier, taking out his subsequent rage on the messenger, challenged Dupont to a duel.
-This sparked a succession of encounters, waged with sword and pistol, that spanned decades.
+This sparked a succession of encounters, waged with sword and duelling pistol, that spanned decades.
 The contest was eventually resolved when Dupont was able to overcome Fournier in a pistol duel, forcing him to promise never to bother him again.

 Dupont was the model for Armand d'Hubert, played by Keith Carradine in the film.
 Over a period of roughly 20 years, Dupont de l'Étang fought a series of more than 20 duels with his fellow officer, the particularly quarrelsome Fournier, nicknamed by the Spaniards el demonio (Gabriel Féraud, in the film, and played by Harvey Keitel).